jdreyf/max-accuracy-genetic-pred/README.md

 # max-accuracy-genetic-pred
 Code to accompany the paper: Dreyfuss JM, Levner D, Galagan JE, Church GM, Ramoni MF.
-How accurate can genetic predictions be?
-BMC Genomics.
+How accurate can genetic predictions be? *BMC Genomics*.
 2012 Jul 24;13:340. doi: 10.1186/1471-2164-13-340.
 PubMed PMID: 22827772; PubMed Central PMCID:
 PMC3534619. http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-340.

 To use these algorithms, call the functions: maxAUC, optSe, and/or optSp.